About Apraxia Kids

 Apraxia Kids is so fortunate to have amazing supporters and advocates!
 Read why they choose to support our mission!

-Apraxia Kids relies on the generosity of our wonderful supporters to continue supporting children with apraxia.
-We cannot create a world where every child finds their voice without your help!
+Apraxia Kids relies on the generosity of donors like you to further our mission.
+Without your support, we cannot create a world where every child finds their voice!

 close-link